Frequently Asked Questions

 What happens after my root canal treatment?

 When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact their office for an appointment within 3 weeks of completion at our office.
 Your restorative dentist will decide what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur, however, we are available at all times to respond.
+If a problem does occur, however, our team at Root Canal Man are available at all times to respond.